flotiq/flotiq-docs/docs/API/content-type/creating-co.md

 ```

 !!! note
-    You can send custom `id` in the object data to assign particular `id` to the object.
+    You can send custom `id` in the object data to assign a particular `id` to the object.
-    Random `id` will be assigned when `id` property is not present in the object.
+    Random `id` will be assigned when the `id` property is not present in the object.

 !!!
 Example